Large HTTP download¶

 The sockets/big_http_download sample application for Zephyr implements a simple HTTP GET client using a BSD Sockets compatible API.
-Unlike the sockets-http-get sample application, it downloads a file of several megabytes in size, and verifies its integrity using hashing.
+Unlike the HTTP GET using plain sockets sample application, it downloads a file of several megabytes in size, and verifies its integrity using hashing.
 It also performs download repeatedly, tracking the total number of bytes transferred.
 Thus, it can serve as a “load testing” application for the Zephyr IP stack.

 Building and Running¶

 Build the Zephyr version of the application like this:

 After the sample starts, it issues an HTTP GET request for http://archive.ubuntu.com/ubuntu/dists/xenial/main/installer-amd64/current/images/hd-media/vmlinuz This site was selected as providing files of variety of sizes, together with various hashes for them, to ease external selection and verification.
 The particular file selected is 6.7MB in size, so it can show how reliably Zephyr streams non-trivial amounts of data, while still taking a reasonable amount of time to complete.
 While the file is downloaded, its hash is computed (SHA-256 is used in the source code), and an error message is printed if it differs from the reference value, as specified in the source code.
 After a short pause, the process repeats (in an infinite loop), while the total counter of the bytes received is kept.
 Thus the application can be used to test transfers of much larger amounts of traffic over a longer time.

 You can edit the source code to issue a request to any other site on the Internet (or on the local network, in which case no NAT/routing setup is needed).

 If you are doing extensive testing with this sample, please reference a file on a local server or a special-purpose testing server of your own on the Internet.
 Using files on archive.ubuntu.com is not recommended for large-scale testing.

 Enabling TLS support¶

 Enable TLS support in the sample by building the project with the